ISISComputingGroup/ibex_developers_manual/Migrating-Galil-motors-from-SECI-to-IBEX.md

     - 5. Click OK on get dialogue
     - 6. Copy only the file `Galil - EPICS.llb` to the instrument you are migrating

-Open this VI, put the computer name as `IN` and the username as `(INSTNAME):MOT`.
+Open this VI, put the computer name as `IN` and the username as `(INSTNAME):MOT`, replacing `(INSTNAME)` with the name of your instrument, for example `WISH:MOT` for WISH.
 This should generate a load of caput commands that look like `caput IN:(INSTNAME):MOT:MTR0101.(FIELD) (value)`.
 If the VI complains about problems with the wiring names in a bundle it probably because the Galil driver is out of date.
 You can fix this by copying the settings to a more modern version of the galil driver directory and then running it.

 Copy these caput commands into a batch file.
 Look through the file for the extra checks you need to do.